suhaskm-neu/suhaskm-neu/README.md

 # Hello, I'm Suhas 👋

-## 🎓 Graduate Student in Information Systems @ Northeastern University
+## 🎓 Graduate Student in Information Systems at Northeastern University

 Welcome to my GitHub!